The hard truth is that identity data is the new gold—and criminal panhandlers are mining it for sale and distribution on the Dark Web.

 Remediation: If you hear of a major online data leak, sit up and take notice: you might need to take active steps to remediate the situation.
 As with the Equifax Data Leak of 2017, where sensitive data on 143 Million Americans was exposed, remediation may mean locking or freezing your credit on each of the credit bureaus: Equifax, Experian, and TransUnion.
 With other types of leaks, it may simply mean closing an account or canceling a credit card.
 As with the credit bureaus, many banks have identity protection services that you can also avail yourself of.

 Trend Micro ID Safe

 Apart from the best practices outlined above, you should also install Trend Micro ID Safe for Android and iOS on your mobile devices, to monitor and help remediate any known security issues with your identity data.

 What is ID Safe?
-ID Safe checks if any of your personal information stolen from data breaches is circulating on the Dark Web for sale or distribution by cybercriminals.
-It identifies which accounts were breached and the kind of data posted, then notifies you, so you can take steps to change your account credentials or remediate any potential effects of the illegal distribution or sale of your personal data.
+ID Safe checks if any of your personal information stolen from data leaks is circulating on the Dark Web for sale or distribution by cybercriminals.
+It identifies which accounts were leaked and the kind of data posted, then notifies you, so you can take steps to change your account credentials or remediate any potential effects of the illegal distribution or sale of your personal data.